henryhyw/henryhyw.github.io/menu/about.md

 <div id="scroll-container" class="scroll-container"></div>

 Another passion of mine is diving into the world of computer science.
-I love coding and creating programs from scratch.
-It's exciting to see lines of code come together to build something real and impactful.
-Check out my early adventures in computer science—it was a fun and exciting journey.
+I love coding and enjoy creating functional programs from scratch.
+It's thrilling to see lines of code come together to build something real and impactful.
+Feel free to check out my early adventures in computer science—it was a fun and exciting journey for me.
 You can explore more about it here: [My Early CS Adventures](https://henryhyw.github.io/early.html).

 <script>
   // Array of image filenames